luoshao23/CFA/level_1/Economics.md

     $$F_{f/d} = S_{f/d}(\frac{1 + i_f \tau}{1 + i_d \tau})$$

 Forward rates are typically quoted in terms of forward (or swap) points.
 The swap points are added to the spot exchange rate in order to calculate the forward rate.
 Occasionally, forward rates are presented in terms of percentages relative to the spot rate.

+## exchange rates, international trade, and capital flows
+Thus, a trade deficit (surplus) must be exactly matched by an offsetting capital account surplus (deficit).
+This implies that any factor that affects the trade balance must have an equal and opposite impact on the capital account, and vice versa.
+$$X - M = (S - I) + (T - G)$$

 ## exchange rate regime
 ### country that Do Not have their own currency